OJAX Quickstart#

 - Ignored fields

-These are dataclass fields that are not part of the PyTree.
+These are dataclass fields that are omitted by the PyTree.
 They are declared with

 ojax.ignore()